objectbox/objectbox-dart/README.md

 // equivalent to

 final overloaded = ((text == "meh") | (text == "bleh")) | text.contains("Hello");
-box.query(overloaded as ConditionGroup).build(); // the cast is necessary due to the type analyzer
+box.query(overloaded as Condition).build(); // the cast is necessary due to the type analyzer
 ```

 Basic technical approach